kimberlyeet/VaulTLS/README.md

 | `VAULTLS_OIDC_ID`           | `[client_id]`                                        |
 | `VAULTLS_OIDC_SECRET`       | `[client_secret]`                                    |

+If VaulTLS claims that OIDC is not configured, the most likely cause is that it couldn't discover the OIDC provider based on the `VAULTLS_OIDC_AUTH_URL` given.
+In general the the base url to the auth provider should be enough.
+For Authentik the required URL path is `/application/o/<application slug>/`.
+If that doesn't work, directly specify the .well_known url.

 ## Usage
 During the first setup a Certificate Authority is automatically created.
 If OIDC is configured no password needs to be set.
 Users can either log in via password or OIDC.
 If a user first logs in via OIDC their e-mail is matched with all VaulTLS users and linked.